When you think of your purpose, do you draw a blank?

 Yes, of course!
-If you’re interested, I’ve created a completely complimentary “discovery session” that helps us know very quickly if we would be a good match for working together.
+If you’re interested, I’ve created a completely complimentary “Discovery Session” that helps us know very quickly if we would be a good match for working together.

-I can’t wait to see you succeed and I’d be honored to be the one to help you.
+I can’t wait to see you succeed and I’d be honored to be the one to help you!

-She received her bachelor’s degree from Oberlin College, her nursing degree from the University of North Carolina at Chapel Hill and her master’s degree in midwifery from Yale University.
+Stacey received her nursing degree from the University of North Carolina at Chapel Hill and her master’s degree in midwifery from Yale University.
 She has been a student of positive psychology for years and has applied it to her coaching practice with great success.

 She is the founder of www.staceycurnow.com – a website, blog and series of signature coaching programs – and serves clients all over the world.
 She is also the Life Purpose Expert for Aspire Magazine.
 Hundreds of her articles have been published in print magazines and online.